jdelafon/rnacounter/doc/source/tutorial_rnacounter.rst

 * Non-integer counts:

-  The fact that some reads cross exon boundaries as well as considering the NH flag make the reported number not be integers.
-They still represent count data and can be rounded afterwards if necessary.
+  The fact that some reads cross exon boundaries as well as considering the NH flag make the reported numbers not be integers.
+Some discrete distributions-based programs for differential expression analysis require to round them.

 * Custom input: